Izenda7Series/docs/dev/howto_dep1.rst

 Implementing A Route For Copy Console
 **************************************

 The Izenda Copy Console is an application that allows you to copy reports from one environment to another.
-A full explanation of the Copy Console and its usage can be found at https://www.izenda.com/docs/ui/doc_copy_console.html .
+A full explanation of the Copy Console and its usage can be found `here. <https://www.izenda.com/docs/ui/doc_copy_console.html>`_

 .. figure::  /_static/images/dev/howto_dep1/9b.PNG